tgalpha/wp-enhanced/README.md

     ```

 # Create new plugin project
-Run `wpe -n` to create new project like original wp.py, but with some additional features.
+Run `wpe new` to create new project like original wp.py, but with some additional features.

 ## Parameters code generation
-You can define parameters in `$PROJECT_ROOT/.wpe/wpe_project.toml` and generate code for them by running `wpe -gp`.
+You can define parameters in `$PROJECT_ROOT/.wpe/wpe_project.toml` and generate code for them by running `wpe gp`.

 Be careful the followed files will be **overwritten** by template if `[wp-enhanced template]` is not found in file:
  - [ProjectNameFXParams.cpp](src%2Fwpe%2Ftemplates%2FSoundEnginePlugin%2FProjectNameFXParams.cpp)